1601-mma2013/Performance-Enhancer/README.md

 9. Challenges

-To make the program run smoothly with no delay in processing the data being fed into pur program to set an optimal benchmark to pc to achieve. the users dont know much abt overclocking and it could cause their pc to burn up.
+To make the program run smoothly with no delay in processing the data being fed into pur program to set an optimal benchmark to pc to achieve.
+The users dont know much about overclocking and it could cause their pc to burn up.